oliver408i/silica/docs/windowReference.md

 - `get_size()` - Gets the size (as a tuple) of the window
 - `get_location()` - Gets the location (as a tuple) of the window
 - `is_fullscreen()` - Get if the window is in fullscreen
+- `get_screen()` - Returns the NSScreen object that this window is on.
+See the screen size reference